Thewbi/express_typescript_boilerplate/README.md

 ```

 **Hint:** "type": "module" in combination with the --experimental-modules is required in order to let node (starting with version 12) process the es6 module syntax (import/export) instead of using the CommonJS require syntax for modules.
 As typescript uses the import/export syntax, the tsc compiler will output import/export syntax into the resulting javascript files. node starting with version 12 understands this import/export syntax since it is part of ES6/ES2015 but only when enabling the experimental module loader.
 Another option would be to use Babel to transpile away the ES6 module syntax but since node supports it natively, the experimental suppport is used since this allows us to not add another transpiler to the setup.

+**Hint:** --es-module-specifier-resolution=node is required so that modules can be imported without using an explicit .js extensions during node execution.
+This is handy because the typescript compiler will output module imports inside the generated js files without explicitly adding .js extensions!
+That means when you open the generated index.js from the dist folder, you will see import statements such as import indexRouter from "./routes/indexrouter"; Without the --es-module-specifier-resolution=node parameter, these imports are not understood by node and an error is thrown during javascript execution.

 **Hint:** The typescript compiler tsc will only read the tsconfig.json file when it is called without parameters!
 When you target tsc to compile a specific file, it will ignore tsconfig.json and only read parameters from the command line!
 This is why the start script in the package.json above only contains the tsc command without parameters. tsc will search the nearest typescript files and compile them.